FarPlayIO/accessibility-JAWS/README.md

 # accessibility-JAWS

-Scripts for the JAWS screen reader.
-Generously shared by Ryan Fleury (ryan.fleury@gmail.com).
-Written by Jim Snowbarger (snowman@snowmanradio.com).
+These scripts for using the JAWS screen reader with FarPlay were generously shared by Ryan Fleury (ryan.fleury@gmail.com) and written by Jim Snowbarger (snowman@snowmanradio.com).

 ## Installation: